CodeRL+: Improving Code Generation via Reinforcement with Execution Semantics Alignment¶

 Key Designs¶

-Execution Semantics Alignment Task:
+1. Execution Semantics Alignment Task: Turning runtime behavior into a learnable target

-Dynamic Data Construction from Failed Explorations:
+2. Dynamic Data Construction from Failed Explorations: Learning from mistakes

 Loss & Training¶

-The joint optimization objective is \(\mathcal{J}_{\text{CodeRL+}}(\theta) = \mathbb{E}[r(\theta) \cdot A_{\text{gen}}] + \mathbb{E}[r'(\theta) \cdot A_{\text{sem}}]\), trained under the GRPO framework.
-The training data ratio is \(\alpha = 0.6\) (60% code generation, 40% semantics alignment).
-The model is based on Qwen2.5-Coder-7B-Instruct, trained with batch size 128, 8 rollout samples, on 8×A100 GPUs.
+The joint optimization objective is \(\mathcal{J}_{\text{CodeRL+}}(\theta) = \mathbb{E}[r(\theta) \cdot A_{\text{gen}}] + \mathbb{E}[r'(\theta) \cdot A_{\text{sem}}]\), where the two terms represent advantages for code generation and semantic alignment, respectively, updated within the GRPO framework.
+The mixing ratio is \(\alpha = 0.6\).
+The base model is Qwen2.5-Coder-7B-Instruct, trained on 8×A100 with a batch size of 128 and 8 rollouts per prompt.

 Key Experimental Results¶